Antone Smith

-Antone Smith (born September 17, 1985) is a former American football running back.
-He played high school football for Pahokee.
-Smith was considered an All American 5 star running back and was named Mr.Florida.
-He went on to play college football at Florida State.
+Antone Smith (born September 17, 1985) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Florida State Seminoles.
 Smith was signed by the Detroit Lions as an undrafted free agent in 2009.
-He has also been a member of the Minnesota Vikings, Houston Texans, Atlanta Falcons, Chicago Bears, New York Jets, and Tampa Bay Buccaneers.
+He was also a member of the Minnesota Vikings, Houston Texans, Atlanta Falcons, Chicago Bears, New York Jets, and Tampa Bay Buccaneers.

-Early years
+Early life

 In his senior year at Pahokee High School, Smith led Pahokee to the state football title and rushed for 276 yards and three touchdowns in the championship game, finishing with 2,814 yards and 44 touchdowns on the season.
 During his four-year high school playing career he compiled over 6000 rushing yards.

 Smith was ranked as the number 25 player overall by Rivals.com.
 He was a Parade All-American, the Palm Beach County Player of the Year, the Old Spice National Player of the Year, and was voted as Mr. Football for the state of Florida.
 Smith was voted the MVP of the Nike Camp and while there recorded an extremely fast 40-yard dash time of 4.25.
 He played in the CaliFlorida Bowl and was named the offensive MVP.

 Smith was also on the school's track team, where he competed as a sprinter.
 At the 2003 FHSAA 2A Region 4 Championships, he won both the 100-meter dash and 200-meter dash with career-best times of 10.63 seconds and 21.71 seconds.
 He also spent a part of the spring with Florida State's track team.
 He finished fifth in the 60-meter dash at the 2006 ACC Championships, with a personal-best time of 6.83 seconds.

 Smith was the focus and narrator of "The Muck Bowl," an independently produced feature-length documentary.

 College career

 During his freshman year at Florida State in 2005, Smith saw action in nine games, playing behind Lorenzo Booker and Leon Washington.
 He carried the ball 36 times for 188 yards (5.2 avg) and three touchdowns, and was third on team behind Booker and Washington in carries, rushing yards, and yards per game.
-In Florida State's 55-24 blowout win over Duke University, Smith ran seven times for a season-high 76 yards and two touchdowns, the second of which came on a season-long 45-yard run where he eluded multiple Duke defenders.
+In Florida State's 55–24 blowout win over Duke University, Smith ran seven times for a season-high 76 yards and two touchdowns, the second of which came on a season-long 45-yard run where he eluded multiple Duke defenders.

 As a senior, Smith led the ACC in touchdowns with 15, with 792 rushing yards on 177 carries (for a 4.5 yd average).

 Smith ended his career with 2,253 rushing yards and 26 touchdowns.